 The Clone Wars is one of the most important events in the entire Star Wars franchise.
 It is also the subject of more than one Star Wars series as well as an entire Star Wars movie, Attack of the Clones (shout out to the prequel trilogy).
 It sees clone troopers pitted against Star Wars droids in a war that shakes up the hierarchy of power in the galaxy and has far-reaching consequences.

-But how did the Clone Wars go from being a throwaway line from Obi-Wan Kenobi in A New Hope to a major event that led to the downfall of the Galactic Republic, and the rise of the Galactic Empire and Emperor Palpatine?
-Your search for answers is over, because we’re here with a guide to everything you need to know about the Clone Wars, including what started it, who was involve, and how it ended.
+But how did the Clone Wars go from being a throwaway line from Obi-Wan Kenobi in A New Hope to a major event that led to the downfall of the Galactic Republic and the rise of the Galactic Empire and Emperor Palpatine?
+Your search for answers is over because we’re here with a guide to everything you need to know about the Clone Wars, including what started it, who was involved, and how it ended.

 What started the Clone Wars?

 The Clone Wars began with the climactic battle of Geonosis.

 Supporting Mace Windu and his Jedi were the clone troopers: genetically engineered soldiers who were each cloned from the DNA of Star Wars bounty hunter Jango Fett by the alien scientists on Kamino.

 This marked the first all-out battle between the Galactic Republic (led by the soon-to-be-Emperor Palpatine) and the Confederacy of Independent Systems (also known as the Separatists).
 The war had been brewing for a long time and was really a proxy war between the Jedi and the Sith, manufactured by Palpatine.

 The reason why a conflict between the Galactic Republic and the Separatists had been overdue was because the Separatists (led by Count Dooku) had been pulling planets away from the Republic increasingly aggressively, and this was escalating friction between the two factions.